Jefferson-liu/EmotionDetection/README.md

 # Emotion Detection Project

-A CNN project that can detect if you are happy, angry, surprised. or neutral
+A ML project I made that uses a CNN to detect if you are happy, angry, surprised. or neutral

 The dataset is a modified version of the FER2013 dataset from Kaggle without some of the emotions, namely sad, frightened, and disgust.